How Guitar Tube Amplifiers Work

 When a positive, high pressure sound wave hits the microphone diaphragm it is pushed inward and a positive electrical current and voltage are created.
 When the low pressure wave trough hits the diaphragm it is pulled outward and a negative current and voltage are created in the coil.
 The microphone creates an alternating current voltage signal similar to how an electric guitar generates an AC voltage signal.

-The 5F1 amplifier uses negative feedback (NFB) to reduce distortion and improve stability but a drawback is it also reduces overall amplifier gain.
+The 5F1 amplifier uses negative feedback (NFB) to reduce distortion, increase headroom and improve stability but a drawback is it also reduces overall amplifier gain.
 A blue wire running from the speaker jack carries the amplified audio signal through R13 and injects the feedback at V1B's pin 8 (cathode).
 R13 controls the level of feedback passed to the cathode.
+Adding a switch to the NFB circuit is a common modification.
+Removing feedback makes an amp more aggressive with more break up and distortion at lower volume levels.

 So the main purpose of a guitar amplifier is to take the tiny electrical signal generated by the guitar's pickup and make it strong enough to push and pull a speaker cone.
 The guitar amp is also used to shape the tone and control signal distortion giving us the clean, mellow sound of jazz guitar or the animal growl of hard rock.
 Distortion is an important part of guitar amplifier design and this is the primary difference between guitar and audio amplifiers.
 Audio amps are usually designed for absolute minimum distortion.